Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Miuki," ranked by the total number of "Good!" votes.

-Rabbit - The fourth of the twelve Chinese zodiac animals.
+Rabbit - The fourth animal of the Japanese zodiac.

 Time - 6am and the two hours before and after.